keewillidevnet/cavity-regime-discovery/README.md

 This problem sits at the intersection of multi-physics simulation, AI-driven scientific discovery, ocean acoustics, and undersea systems engineering.
 No single organization owns all of that capability.

-### Navy/DoD Research Organizations
+### Navy Research Organizations
-- Office of Naval Research (Code 33 Ocean Acoustics)
+- Office of Naval Research
-- NSWC Carderock (acoustic test facilities)
+- NSWC Carderock
-- NUWC Newport (undersea systems)
+- NUWC Newport
 - Naval Research Laboratory

 ### University-Affiliated Research Centers (UARCs)